pulp/pulp_puppet/docs/user-guide/quick-start.rst

   ... skipped

 At this point, the repository has been published and is available via HTTP.
+You can see it at `http://localhost/pulp/puppet/repo1/ <http://localhost/pulp/puppet/repo1/>`_ (adjust the hostname as necessary).

 List Modules in a Repository
 ----------------------------